andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 ### Educate

-Stereotypes about marginalized groups are often a result of a lack of information.
+Stereotypes about marginalized groups often exist due to a lack of information.
 Parts of our society such as curricula, entertainment, and advertisements underrepresent literature and art that Black people create.